TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 ```
 ### <ins>MOTRPAC, LINCS and GTEx</ins>

-This query identifies MoTrPAC Genes that are 1) affected by exercise, 2) are expressed in matched tissues in humans in GTEx, and 3) that are either matches or inverse matches of a perturbation signal in LINCS.
-Result list of compounds could be further explored as candidates to promote or interfere with exercise benefit.
+This query identifies `MOTRPAC` genes that are 1) affected by exercise, 2) are expressed in matched tissues in humans in `GTEX`, and 3) that are either matches or inverse matches of a perturbation signal in `LINCS`.

-Graphical Representation
 ```cypher
 MATCH (motrpac_code:Code {SAB:"MOTRPAC"})<-[:CODE]-(motrpac_concept:Concept)-[r1:associated_with]->(rat_gene_concept:Concept)-[r2:has_human_ortholog]->(hgnc_concept:Concept)<-[r3 {SAB:"LINCS"}]-(perturbagen_concept:Concept),
 (motrpac_concept:Concept)-[r4:located_in]->(tissue_concept_1:Concept)-[r5:part_of]-(tissue_concept_2:Concept)-[r6:expresses {SAB:"GTEXEXP"}]->(gtex_concept:Concept)-[r7:expressed_in {SAB:"GTEXEXP"}]-(hgnc_concept:Concept),